-After the closing of the offering contemplated hereby, our board of directors will determine the fair value of each common share underlying share-based awards based on the closing price of our common shares as reported by Nasdag on the date of grant.
+After the closing of the offering contemplated hereby, our board of directors will determine the fair value of each common share underlying share-based awards based on the closing price of our common shares as reported by Nasdaq on the date of grant.

-Based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, the intrinsic value of stock options outstanding at September 30, 2017 was \$20.9 million, with \$10.5 million related to vested options and \$10.4 million related to unvested options.
+Based on the initial public offering price of \$15.00 per share, the intrinsic value of stock options outstanding at September 30, 2017 was \$20.9 million, with \$10.5 million related to vested options and \$10.4 million related to unvested options.